ethereum/ethereum-org-website/src/content/developers/tutorials/short-abi/index.md

 ```

 We can't use the high-level functions we'd normally use (such as `token.faucet()`) to create transactions, because we do not follow the ABI.
-Instead, we have to build the transaction ourselves and then send them.
+Instead, we have to build the transaction ourselves and then send it.

 ```javascript
       to: cdi.address,